qgis/QGIS-Documentation/user_guide/plugins/plugins_openstreetmap.rst

 The OSM version of the output file is 0.6.
 Elements of OSM data (<node>, <way>, <relation>) do not contain information on their changesets and uids.
-This information are not compulsory yet, see DTD for OSM XML version 0.6.
+This information are not compulsory yet, see DTD for OSMy XML version 0.6.
 In the output file OSM elements are not ordered.

 Notice that not only data from the current extent are saved.
 Into the output file the whole polygons and lines are saved even if only a small part of them